thice14/SuperPy/README.md

 ## SELLING

-The positional argument in buying are: Product Name (str), Quantity (int) and Price per Unit (float).
+The positional arguments in buying are: Product Name (str), Quantity (int) and Price per Unit (float).
 The only optional argument here is Sell Date.
 The default for Sell Date is today, again, as per SuperPy's internal calendar.
-All sells are registered in the sold.csv file.
+All sales are registered in the sold.csv file.
 File will automatically be created when the first sell gets successfully registered.

 ```zsh
 python3 super.py sell Apple 8 0.6